 What is Remembrance Day?

-Remembrance day is an important national holiday where we take time to commemorate those in the armed forces, past and present.
+Remembrance day is an important federal holiday (statutory for federal employees and some provinces) where we take time to commemorate those in the armed forces, past and present.
 Canadians at home and abroad have made countless sacrifices during times of war and conflict, and continue to serve during times of peace.
 On Remembrance Day we honour these men and women and take time to appreciate their service, their sacrifice, and, most importantly, their contributions toward peace.

 It is helpful to understand why we observe Remembrance Day, and also the specific history behind it.
 Here we answer the most common questions about Remembrance Day in Canada and suggest some ways you and your family can get involved.